bolderbrush10/SearchlightAssault/programmer-notes.md

 -- (Enables the 'red light' attack animation)
 -- Set the spotlight entity to red

+-- TODO dead dummy seeking searchlights need to leave ghosts for real searchlights -- TODO also need to handle construction ghosts for boosted turrets, etc

+-- TODO Attach some kind of neat little graphical sticker to turrets that are in boosting range

+-- TODO delay un-boosting boosted turrets until they finish their folding animation --      (but also somehow prevent them from using their expanded range in the meanwhile)

 -- TODO energy cost
 -- TODO make use of new feature from patch notes: - Added optional lamp prototype property "always_on".